debops/debops/docs/guides.rst

 Block Port Scans
 ~~~~~~~~~~~~~~~~

-To block port scans there is a predefined rule list
+To block port scans there is a predefined rule ``block_portscans`` which is not
-:envvar:`ferm__rules_filter_recent_scanners` which is not enabled by default.
+enabled by default.
 It will remember source addresses which try to reach closed ports and
 completely blocks access from those addresses for a while.
 This behaviour can
 be enabled by setting :envvar:`ferm__mark_portscan`::